wasi-master/pypi-command-line/docs/usage.md

 - `REGEX`
     The regular expression to search with  <span style="color: red">[required]</span>

-- `--compact` / `--no-compact`
+- `--compact`
-    Compact formatting  [<span style="color: cyan">default:</span> no-compact]</br>
+    Compact formatting </br>
-    This removes the table and just shows the package names seperated by commands, it also adds hyperlinks on supported terminals
+    This removes the table and just shows the package names seperated by commas, it also adds hyperlinks on supported terminals

 - `-h`, `--help`
     Show the help message.